mohsen-bahrami/taxonomy-driven-graph-neural-networks/README.md

 - **Mohsen Bahrami** - *Massachusetts Institute of Technology*
 ---

-For questions and feedback, please open an issue or contact the corresponding author.
+For questions and feedback, please open an issue or contact the corresponding author [Yazeed Alrubyli](mailto:yazeednaif.alrubyli2@unibo.it).